Win11Tweaks/Win_Like_MacOS/README.md

+# **HUGE** UPDATE INCOMMING!
+Be apart of our **HUGE** update introducing the WinTweaks11 Installer!
+This installer makes you able to download and install this Tweakpack and many others in just a couple clicks, making it easier than ever to use our TweakPacks.

 ### WLaM (Windows Like a Mac)
 **Hey you, Yeah you!**
 Did you always wanted a computer that has the looks of a Mac but all the software capabilities of Windows?
 Then is this the Project Just for you!
 With this amazing Project you can make it happen!